Childhood Studies courses for 2022

 Through research projects and your dissertation you will develop a critical mind and become an active researcher, fostering sought-after skills that will equip you for a wide range of careers.

 During the second year there is an opportunity to gain real-life experience of working in a range of organisations and supporting children and families via our work placement unit.

 We are a partner in Bristol Q-Step, which is part of a national initiative offering enhanced skills training in the social sciences.

 What kind of student would this course suit?

-Our courses provide an excellent insight into childhood for those who may be considering a career in working with or for children and young people in the private, public or voluntary sectors.
+Our courses provide an excellent insight into childhood for those considering a career working with children and young people in the private, public or voluntary sectors.

 We also offer the opportunity to study childhood studies alongside management or in combination with innovation or quantitative research methods.
-We also offer the opportunity to add a year of study abroad.
+Additionally, there is the option to add a year of study abroad.

 How is this course taught and assessed?

 Our courses are taught through a combination of lectures and small-group seminars, which will help you to integrate your learning and see how it can be applied in practice.
 You will also work in small groups to consider current national and international issues affecting children.

 You will have the opportunity to visit agencies involved in the provision of children's services and observe children in a variety of settings.